PHOT 474A: STUDIO PHOTOGRAPHY TECHNIQUES I NONCREDIT

 The student will be able to:

-- Operate studio lighting and related accessories with technical skill
+- Operate studio lighting equipment and related accessories with technical skill.

-- Employ visual and technical qualities required for professional-level photography
+- Employ visual and technical techniques required for professional-level studio photography.

-- Demonstrate the ability to follow basic, visual layouts and art direction
+- Demonstrate the ability to follow basic art direction and incorporate feedback.

 Course Content